 A commonly used metric for degree completion is graduation from a two-year institution within three years and graduation from a four-year institution within six years.
-Figure 7a shows that the public two-year graduation rate in South Dakota is above the national average and the rates in all peer states.
-Figures 7b-c show that the public four-year graduation rate (48 percent) and the private non-profit four-year graduation rate (52 percent) in South Dakota are lower than the national average and the rates of some comparison states.
-Graduation rates are lowest at South Dakota's private for-profit colleges (see Figure 7d).
+Figure 7a shows that the public two-year graduation rate in North Dakota is above the national average and the rates in most peer states.
+The public four-year graduation rate in North Dakota was 48 percent, which was lower than the national average and the rates in most comparison states (see Figure 7b).
+Figure 7c demonstrates that North Dakota's private nonprofit colleges and universities have lower graduation rates than private nonprofit institutions in all peer states.
+Data were missing for North Dakota's private for-profit college (see Figure 7d).